MagneticRotor/rotating-magnetic-field/README.md

 Before starting the program, make sure you have the correct COM setting under "VISA resource name" in the upper left.
 Once the system is connected to the computer via USB and the program is running, you should see system information in the output field.
 The Speed-Set, RPM-Set and STOP Servo buttons run the speed, rpm and stop functions on the controller.
 You can directly enter commands in the "Raw String" field.
 To exit the program press the QUIT button.

+### Old (Before 2019 Sept) Setup
+Before that date a continuous rotation servo was used instead of the motor.
+The servo was attached to the rare earth magnet.
+To hook up the servo connect it to the servo connector hanging out of the box.
+Make sure that the brown wire of the servo cable connects to the black wire of the connector cable.

 ## Developer Notes

 ### Hardware